Careers in Nursing: What Is a Surgical Nurse?

 What is the Average Salary of a Surgical Nurse?

-A career as a surgical nurse isn’t only personally rewarding, it’s also financially rewarding.
+A career as a surgical nurse isn’t only personally rewarding; it’s also financially rewarding.
 In 2019, the average annual salary of a surgical nurse was reported at $73,300.
-However, exact salary is impacted by factors such as level of education and years of experience in the field.
+However, the exact salary is impacted by factors such as level of education and years of experience in the field.

 Surgical nurses who advance their education with a master’s degree, doctorate degree, or additional certifications can expect to earn a higher annual salary than those who only hold bachelor’s degrees.

 The state where you work can also play a role in the amount of money you earn.
-The average annual salary of surgical nurses in California, for instance, stands at $113,240.
-Other top paying states include Hawaii, the District of Columbia, Massachusetts, and Oregon.
+For instance, the average annual salary of surgical nurses in California stands at $113,240.
+Other top-paying states include Hawaii, the District of Columbia, Massachusetts, and Oregon.

 What is the Job Outlook for Surgical Nursing?